intake/intake-mongo/docs/source/quickstart.rst

 In this case, we specify a connection to the local machine, connect with SSL activated, and select only "field1" and "field2" of ``mycollection`` to retrieve, with the default ID column not included in the output.

+Note that the set of options available will depend on the version of pymongo installed.